Bell in the back of throat

 Some researchers believe that this fleshy growth plays a role in the production of both saliva and certain antibodies that protect the throat from infection.
 This theory is supported by the fact that the uvula moves rapidly during speech, covering the surrounding throat wall with saliva.
 As you may imagine, this may act as a lubricant during speaking and swallowing.
 Other researchers believe that the uvula also blocks off the airway to the nose when you swallow, ensuring that food and drink go down the correct tube.

-Because humans are the only mammals with a uvula, some theorize that it is primarily utilized for speech and can aid in making some of the sounds used in many of the world's oldest languages.
-Certain gutteral consonants in languages including Arabic, French, German, Hebrew, and several Sub-Saharan African languages can only be correctly produced with the help of the uvula.
+Another purpose of the uvula may be in speech and language.
+Some researchers theorize that because humans are the only mammals with one, the uvula’s primary purpose is for speech and can aid in making certain sounds that are used in many of the world's oldest languages.
+Certain guttural consonant sounds — which are speech sounds that come from the back of the throat like “k” and the hard “g” — in languages such as Arabic, French, German, Hebrew, and several Sub-Saharan African languages can only be correctly produced with the help of the uvula.